k0retux/fuddly/docs/source/data_model.rst

       Return a *generator* that retrieves the value of another node, and then return a `vt` node with this value.

+:meth:`framework.dmhelpers.generic.SELECT()`
+      Return a *generator* that select a subnode from a non-terminal node and return it

 .. _dm:builders: